 Legal Collection is a large collection (over 250) of law journals plus some case studies and documents.

-provide bibliographic records covering topics related to peace analysis including conflict resolution, international affairs and peace psychology.
+Peace Research Abstracts provide bibliographic records covering topics related to peace analysis including conflict resolution, international affairs and peace psychology.

-is the first comprehensive global search, discovery, and viewing source for digital content created by the United Nations.
+The UN iLibrary is the first comprehensive global search, discovery, and viewing source for digital content created by the United Nations.
 It provides a single digital destination for seamlessly accessing publications, journals, data, and series published by the United Nations Secretariat, and its funds and programs.
 Every year around 500 new titles are planned to be added to United Nations iLibrary, approximately 70% of which are in English.

-Women's Studies International allows you to find journal articles, books, conference proceedings, reports, theses & dissertations, documents and other materials on all aspects of women's studies
+Women's Studies International allows you to find journal articles, books, conference proceedings, reports, theses & dissertations, documents and other materials on all aspects of women's studies.

 Women and Social Movements International, 1840 to Present is a collection of primary materials.
 Through the writings of women activists, their personal letters and diaries, and the proceedings of conferences at which pivotal decisions were made, this collection lets you see how women’s social movements shaped much of the events and attitudes that have defined modern life.